adonisjs/drive/README.md

 You may optionally configure it at the time of scaffolding the package.

-## Using CommitLint (optional)

-[Commitlint](https://commitlint.js.org/#/) is a tool to lint your git commit messages.
-You may optionally configure it to lint your commit messages after you run `git commit` command.

-- Commitlint is configured to use [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional).
-- [Husky](https://typicode.github.io/husky/#/) is configured to define Git hooks.
-- Finally, we make husky run commitlint everytime you run the `git commit` command.

 ## Unconfigurable bits

 - **License**: The `LICENSE.md` file and the `license` property inside the `package.json` file are set to `MIT`.
 You can change them manually.